brunolange/exos/README.md

 # `exos` | expressions over statements

-exos is a Python module containing varied functional tools.
+exos is a Python package that expands the functional programming toolset in Python 3.

 ## Installation

-`exos` is compatible with Python 3.
 Install it with `pip`:

 ```bash
 $ pip install exos